ArvinDelavari/Stepper-Motor-Library/README.md

-# Stepper Motor Library for Arduino
+# Stepper Motor Library
-Stepper Motor  Library for A4988/LV8729/TB6600 and other similar Motor Drivers.
-(Linear Speed to Motor Movement)
+Stepper Motor Library (Linear Speed to Motor Movement) for A4988/LV8729/TB6600 and other similar motor drivers for all Arduino platfprms.

 - Written for A4988/LV8729/TB6600 and other similar drivers which can operate from 1 to 128 microsteps
 - You can change parameter as you use in your own setup (MCU PINS)